 MFA is a highly effective security measure that requires users to complete two or more verification steps before gaining access.
 By combining factors such as passwords, tokens, and biometrics, MFA can block up to 99.9% of automated account takeover attempts.

-One of its key benefits is the ability to customise security measures based on user roles or data sensitivity, allowing organizations to tailor their security approach to specific needs.
-Furthermore, modern MFA solutions seamlessly integrate with existing systems, enhancing security without compromising user experience.
+One of the key benefits of the MFA method is the ability to customize security measures based on user roles or data sensitivity, allowing organizations to tailor their security approach to specific needs.
+Modern MFA solutions integrate with existing systems and aim to be user-friendly, often using push notifications to streamline the process.

 Biometric Authentication

 Advanced methods like iris and retina scanning, employed in high-security sectors, analyze eye patterns for verification.
 Voice recognition authenticates users based on speech patterns and is commonly used in virtual assistants and banking services.
-Behavioural biometrics, which track interactions like typing speed and gestures, offer continuous security by monitoring user behaviour over time.
+Behavioral biometrics, which track interactions like typing speed and gestures, offer continuous security by monitoring user behavior over time.

 Token-Based Authentication